Company: Air New Zealand

 We've also conducted intercept interviews with passengers in the Auckland domestic and international terminals.
 They validated that our ideas would meet their expectations and be desirable when dealing with the pain point they were meant to solve.

-We started to get interesting material to work from the workshops and interviews which allowed us to identify the pain points in the customer journey.
+The workshops and interviews gave us interesting material to work with, allowing us to identify the pain points in the customer journey.

 We got back to the design table a few times, polishing our concepts to bring our users the best experience based on their feedback.
 Most users had positive reactions towards the prototypes we tested.
 Feedback collected included that the app was easy to navigate, the new features and suggestions were more dynamic, making the app more personal while still aligned with Air NZ brand.